AndroidPillars/React---Basics/README.md

    <blogPost/>
   webpage
   ```
-  - Here, the webpage component is made up of two sub components.
+  - <b>where</b>, the webpage component is made up of two sub components.
   - searchBar and blogPost components combine together to form the entire webpgae.
   - This is known as compositional model.
   - React is just JavaScript.